conda/conda-docs/docs/source/test-drive.rst

 .. code::

-   conda install --name bunnies beautiful-soup
+   conda install --name bunnies beautifulsoup4

 NOTE: You must tell conda the name of the environment (``--name bunnies``) OR it will install in the current environment.